 Dessert: Pumpkin Smoothies!

-Your dog may be begging for a slice of your human pumpkin pie, but all that sugar and butter in a standard pie can cause some severe damage to your pup’s pancreas.
+Your dog may be begging for a slice of your pumpkin pie, but all that sugar and butter in a standard pie can cause some severe damage to your pup’s pancreas.

 Instead, opt for a probiotic smoothie that your dog will love.